Ahmedhasssan/Quantization_for_all/README.md

 # Quantization For All

-We have implemented different quantization schemes including linear, non-linear, and fixed-grid-based binning.
+We have implemented different quantization schemes including linear, non-linear, and fixed-grid-based binning for both weights and activations.

 ## Getting Started